xescugc/jsmoo/README.md

 Jsmoo (JavaScript Minimalist Object Orientation), it's a library that allows you to define consistent Classes and Roles with a simple API.
 It's inpired for [Perl][perl] libraries [Moo][moo] and [Moose][moose], and also from [Perl6][perl6].
 It provides type validation for attributes (`isa`), presence validation (`required`), defaults (`default`), role composition (`does` and `Role`) and much more!.

+If you want some slaides of a presentation about this lib, here you have the [link](slides)

 # Installation

 With npm: